YouYou-Liang/YouYou-Liang.github.io/_pages/cv.md

 Education
 ======
-* M.S. in School of Journalism & Communication, Nanjing University, 2024-2027
+* M.A. in School of Journalism & Communication, Nanjing University, 2024-2027
-* B.S. in School of Journalism & Communication, Nanjing University, 2020-2024
+* B.A. in School of Journalism & Communication, Nanjing University, 2020-2024

 Awards
 ======